Friends’ Dances

 Swing partner

-B2 Hey-for-4 (starts with ladies passing right shoulders)
+B2 Hey-for-4 (starts passing right shoulders in the center)

 The version above is a dance that David Smukler and I came up with collaboratively.
-David now calls a version that starts with a circle left all the way, and then the ladies swap and the gents swap.
-Yet another alternative is to have gents swap first.
-Then in A2 it is the gents who gypsy in the center.
-This requires you to replace the half right and left with lines forward and back in B1.
+David now calls a version that starts with a circle left all the way, and then the corner do their changes .

 This is the first of a series of three dances named for our friends the “Passing Fancies,” a delightful band from Rochester, NY.
 It was born on a car ride to Rochester.
 The band is now long defunct, but we still remember their trademark: the passing around of vintage hats during their gigs.